aws/aws-pdk/packages/open-api-gateway/README.md

 Use the provided projen project types to get started with your API quickly!
 There are options for TypeScript, Python and Java:

+* Smithy
+  * `SmithyApiGatewayTsProject`
+  * `SmithyApiGatewayPythonProject`
+  * `SmithyApiGatewayJavaProject`
+* OpenAPI
   * `OpenApiGatewayTsProject`
   * `OpenApiGatewayPythonProject`
   * `OpenApiGatewayJavaProject`

+We recommend using the Smithy-based projects, given that Smithy has a less verbose and more powerful IDL (Interface Definition Language).

 Choose the project type based on the language you'd like to _write your CDK infrastructure in_.
 Whichever option above you choose, you can still write your server-side code in any language.

 It's recommended that these projects are used as part of an `nx-monorepo` project, as it makes setting up dependencies much easier, and you will not need to manage the build order of generated clients.

 #### Typescript

+##### OpenAPI

 While it is recommended to use the project within an `nx-monorepo`, you can still use this as a standalone project if you like (eg `npx projen new --from @aws-prototyping-sdk/open-api-gateway open-api-gateway-ts`), however you will need to manage build order (ie building the generated client first, followed by the project).